-The fuel filler hose may have a hose clamp that is out of position or loose, which could result in fuel leakage.
+The fuel return line hose fitting on the fuel pump may have been improperly molded and may allow fuel leakage.
 A fuel leak in the presence of an ignition source could result in a fire.
-Dealers will inspect and tighten the clamp on the fuel filler hose.
-The recall began August 27, 2003.
-The Subaru recall number is WW0-98.
+Dealers will replace the fuel pump.
+The recall began August 9, 2004.

 Toyota is recalling 2002–2004 Camry models with curtain shield air bags (CSA) because one or both curtain air bags may be twisted near the inflator.
 If this occurs, the air bag may not deploy rapidly enough when activated in a side impact collision, failing to provide intended head protection.
 Dealers will inspect the CSA and replace the air bag assembly if necessary.